gzuidhof/gzuidhof.github.io/_posts/2014-9-19-github-fork-button-jekyll.md

 ----

-On my blog they are test links with a small icon.
+On my blog they are text links with a small icon.
 Here's what I use
 {% highlight html %}
 {% raw %}
 <span class="git-pull">Something outdated or wrong in this post? <a href="https://github.com/Rahazan/rahazan.github.io/edit/master/{{page.path}}"><i class="fa fa-github fa-lg"></i> Submit a pull request!</a></span>